slahiri/ncmd/README.md

 # ncmd

-This is a simple implementation of file management.
+ncmd is a simple implementation of file management.
 The the current command will recursively search files from a source directory and copy the file to a destination directory organized by folders based on date created field.

 [![travis][travis-image]][travis-url]
 [![npm][npm-image]][npm-url]